Fishing License Information & Fees

 |County Dip Net Permit to take shad, herring, and mullet.
 River herring and American shad may not be harvested from tidal waters.||$4.50|

 National Forest Permit

-All persons required to have a license (except holders of a resident 65 and older license) are required to have a National Forest Permit when fishing on National Forest lands except the North and South Fork of the Shenandoah River, the James River, Skidmore Lake in Rockingham County, North Fork Pound Reservoir, Lake Moomaw, the Jackson River below Gathright Dam, and in Wilson Creek below Douthat Lake in Alleghany and Bath counties.
+All persons required to have a license (exceptions: residents under 16 and over 65, and those with a lifetime license issued before 7/1/1988, and nonresidents under 12 except when fishing in designated stocked trout waters) are required to have a National Forest Permit when fishing on National Forest lands except on the North and South Fork of the Shenandoah River, the James River, Skidmore Lake in Rockingham County, North Fork Pound Reservoir, Lake Moomaw, the Jackson River below Gathright Dam, and in Wilson Creek below Douthat Lake in Alleghany and Bath counties.

 State Forest Permit

 Required for those persons aged 16 or older to practice the following activities on a state forest: hunting, trapping, fishing, mountain biking, and horse riding.
 No motorized vehicles on gated roads/trails (open or closed).
 The Forest Use Permit is not required for forest visitors who practice the following activities on a state forest: walking, hiking, or boating.
 Sold in cooperation with the Virginia Department of Forestry.